-The Division of Laboratory Genetics at Mayo Clinic's campus in Rochester, Minnesota, aims to provide appropriate, accurate, timely and cost-effective testing for medical disorders (both constitutional and oncology) in order to improve and enhance patient care.
+The Division of Laboratory Genetics at Mayo Clinic's campus in Rochester, Minnesota, aims to provide appropriate, accurate, timely, and cost-effective testing for medical disorders (both constitutional and oncology) in order to improve and enhance patient care.
 Within each laboratory, board certified directors and genetic counselors work closely with laboratory supervisors and technologists to ensure that accurate, reliable results are available in a timely manner.

-Upon completion of the fellowship, trainees will have knowledge of relevant management and counseling issues regarding a wide range of genetic disorders and be capable of communicating pertinent information to other medical professionals, and to the individual or family.
+Upon completion of the fellowship, you will have knowledge of relevant management and counseling issues regarding a wide range of genetic disorders and be capable of communicating pertinent information to other medical professionals, and to the individual or family.

 The program is accredited by the Accreditation Council for Graduate Medical Education.

 Individuals completing the three-year Laboratory Genetics and Genomics Fellowship are eligible to take the General Examination and relevant specialty examination offered by the American Board of Medical Genetics and Genomics (ABMGG).

 The Mayo Clinic Cytogenetics Laboratory was established by Gordon Dewald, Ph.D., in the 1970s.
 The Clinical Cytogenetics Fellowship was accredited by the American Board of Medical Genetics and Genomics (ABMGG) in 1986.